tadvaas/pxe/README.md

 ## Boot firmware: iPXE
 ### For legacy bios client boots
-You will need to compile a custom undionly.kpxe:
+You will need to compile a custom undionly.kpxe, this will allow us to define custom chain loading file and allow iPXE firmware to load further files from http server instead of tftp, this allows for a way faster downloading of WinPE files:
 ```
 git clone https://github.com/ipxe/ipxe.git
 cd ipxe/src